 The world of group fitness challenge apps is wide and vast.
-There’s practically an app for everything: a group exercise challenge app, a group workout challenge app, a paid or free group fitness challenge app, etc. There are weight loss challenge apps to help people achieve and maintain a healthy weight.
+There’s practically an app for everything: a group exercise challenge app, a group workout challenge app, a paid or free group fitness challenge app, etc. There are weight loss group challenge apps to help people achieve and maintain a healthy weight.
 Then there’s an option for the runners amongst us—group running apps or step challenge apps with or without prebuilt routes - just pick a favorite group challenge app.
 You can even start isolated fitness challenges that allow you to go on individual adventures while staying engaged with your team virtually.

 So, what do you get out of this?
 Besides a healthy mind within a healthy body, most group fitness challenge apps have a rewards system.
-Some of them give out prizes (that they can set themselves), while others stay away from external incentives, aiming at creating sustainable motivation that comes organically when using the team fitness challenge app.
+Some of them give out prizes (that they can set themselves), while others stay away from external incentives, aiming at creating sustainable motivation that comes organically when using the group fitness challenge app.
 Then there’s the very subtle yet genuine fear of the occasional “leader board” that will awaken the competitive spirit in people by showing them their performance compared to others.
 You even have the option of taking on challenges for charity, killing two birds with one stone.

 Getting to know the variety of team fitness challenge types is all good and well.
-But how do you choose the best option for your team, especially when you are looking for free fitness challenge apps for groups?
+But how do you choose the best option for your team, especially when you are looking for free group fitness challenge apps?
 Simple, just answer the following questions:

 Why do you need team workout challenges?
 Once you’ve set a clear goal, it’ll be much easier to filter the avalanche of options.